 Climate-based tomato planting guide for Butte, Montana

-In Butte, tomatoes usually has only a narrow seasonal margin.
+In Butte, tomatoes usually has only a narrow seasonal margin, so earlier varieties and good planting timing matter much more than they do for easier crops.

 Typical Planting Window